jokilic/sunny/README.md

 ## Things I still want to do:

+- [ ] Build a production version of the app and publish on the Play store
+- [ ] Create screenshots for the Play store
+- [ ] Create / download other weather icons
 - [ ] Refactor code as much as you can
 - [ ] Make the UI responsive as much as you can
 - [ ] Make the **LoadingScreen** a bit nicer looking
 - [ ] Implement the **InfoScreen**
+- [x] Recreate weather icons that have stroke instead of fill
 - [x] Test all weather variations and background colors
 - [x] Create gradients for each weather condition
 - [x] Implement some error handling when invalid city name is entered